 While driving may not necessarily save you more money than flying, it’s often more environmentally friendly.
 For a family of four, driving a car from San Francisco to Boston is far more fuel efficient than taking a plane for that distance.
 If you have the time, consider taking a road trip.

 2. Taking advantage of museum reciprocal programs

 We love visiting museums when we travel.
 Unfortunately, museum admission fees can really add up!
 One way that we save money on US family travel is to take advantage of the reciprocal programs that many museums offer.

 I first heard about museum reciprocal programs from a Seattle blogger friend of mine, Terumi from An Emerald City Life.
 Essentially, if you have a membership to a museum in your city, you can get free admission to museums in other cities using that membership.

-There are three museum reciprocal programs that are available in the United States: ASTC, ROAM, and NARM.
-The best way to save money is to get a membership with a museum that is involved in all three programs.
+There are two museum reciprocal programs that are available in the United States: ASTC and NARM.
+The best way to save money is to get a membership with a museum that is involved in both programs.